A Healthy Doctor

 Seems logical, and to be sure, some conventional physicians are healthy.
 But everyone knows doctors who neglect their own well-being.
 Why don’t doctors as a group take better care of themselves?

 “A big black mark against conventional medical education is that it virtually ensures people will come out of it with unhealthy lifestyles,” Dr. Weil says.
 “Conventional medical education denies you of sleep.
 It feeds you junk food.
 It gives you no time to exercise.
 It teaches you nothing about stress reduction; instead, it demands that you stuff your emotions.”
 A typical doctor’s working life is just more of the same, Dr. Weil says: cost-conscious hospitals and HMOs demand crazy hours, provide substandard food, and require doctors to project an Olympian aura of perfection, when, in fact, they are just as human as the people in their care.

-At the Arizona Center for Integrative Medicine, the University of Arizona fellowship program that Dr. Weil founded in 1994, "we intentionally built in structured time for meditation, yoga and fellowship.
-The doctors come out here to the ranch periodically to cook dinners, and they visit each other’s houses."
-The students are, in short, "encouraged to care for themselves, and they do."
+At the Andrew Weil Center For Integrative Medicine, the University of Arizona fellowship program that Dr. Weil founded in 1994, “we intentionally built in structured time for meditation, yoga and fellowship.
+The doctors come out here to the ranch periodically to cook dinners, and they visit each other’s houses.”
+The students are, in short, “encouraged to care for themselves, and they do.”